ansys/pyspeos/README.rst

 Sources
 ~~~~~~~~~~~~
-**Prerequisite**: User need to have a GitHub account and a valid Personnal Access Token
+**Prerequisite**: User needs to have a GitHub account and a valid Personnal Access Token
 (see GitHub Settings/Developer settings/Personnal access tokens/Generate new token).

 Clone and install